Searching for details:

 2008 Sept.
 25: Russia launched trio of navigation satellites for the nation's GLONASS global positioning system.
 A Proton-M rocket with a Block DM upper stage lifted off from Baikonur Cosmodrome on Sept.
 25, 2008 at 12:49 Moscow Time.
 It carried three Uragan-M (GLONASS-M) satellites, which were successfully delivered into the planned orbit at 16:20 Moscow Time, a representative of the Russian space forces said.
 The mission was previosuly expected in July 2008.

 2008 Dec.
 10: Russia launched the first satellite for Canada's newest satellite operator.
-The A Proton M/Breeze M, lifted off on Dec.
+The A Proton-M/Briz-M, lifted off on Dec.
 10, 2008, at 16:43 Moscow Time (19:43 local, 13:43 GMT) from Pad 39 in Baikonur Cosmodrome.
 It carried the Ciel-2 satellite for the Ciel Satellite Group of Toronto, Ontario.
-The first three stages of the Proton used a standard ascent trajectory to place the Breeze M fourth stage and the Ciel-2 satellite into a suborbital trajectory.
-From there the Breeze M placed itself and the spacecraft into a circular parking orbit.
+The first three stages of the Proton used a standard ascent trajectory to place the Briz-M fourth stage and the Ciel-2 satellite into a suborbital trajectory.
+From there the Briz-M placed itself and the spacecraft into a circular parking orbit.

 SES AMERICOM Inc., a minority partner in Ciel, was the contracting agent for the launch arranged by the International Launch Services.
 The contract for the launch was announced on Feb.
 15, 2007.
 At the time, the launch was expected at the end of 2008.
 Ciel 2 is a Spacebus 4000 C4 model satellite, the largest Spacebus class satellite built by Alcatel Alenia (Thales Alenia), with a mass of 5,575 kg (5,561 kilogram according to December 2008 ILS data).
 The high-powered spacecraft equipped with 32 Ku-band transponders and a projected lifespan of 16 years was designed to deliver high-definition and other TV services throughout Canada and the larger North American market, with DISH Network Corp. as its "anchor customer."

 2008 Dec.
-25: Russia launched a second mission of 2008 to complete the national global navigation system.
-A Proton-M rocket with a Block DM upper stage lifted off from Baikonur Cosmodrome on Dec.
+25: Russia launched its second mission of 2008 to complete the national global navigation system, GLONASS.
+A Proton-M rocket with a Block DM-2 upper stage lifted off from Baikonur Cosmodrome on Dec.
 25, 2008, at 13:43 Moscow Time.
-Block DM and a trio of GLONASS-M satellites separated from the booster stage at 13:53 Moscow Time, reaching the initial parking orbit.
+Block DM and a trio of GLONASS-M satellites separated from the third stage of the Proton at 13:53 Moscow Time, reaching an initial parking orbit.
 Two firings of the Block DM upper stage inserted the satellites into a 170 by 19,000-kilometer orbit and then to a circular 19,100-kilometer orbit.
 The mission was previously scheduled for October and November 2008.

 Page editor: Alain Chabot; Last edit: February 27, 2011